daltonclaybrook/Clangler/README.md

 ## Notable types

-* **Parser** — Used to parse the contents of a Clang module map file into an abstract syntax tree (AST) representation
+* [**Parser**](https://github.com/daltonclaybrook/Clangler/blob/main/Sources/Clangler/Parser.swift) — Used to parse the contents of a Clang module map file into an abstract syntax tree (AST) representation
-* **Lexer** — Scans a module map string and produces tokens in the module map grammar.
+* [**Lexer**](https://github.com/daltonclaybrook/Clangler/blob/main/Sources/Clangler/Lexer.swift) — Scans a module map string and produces tokens in the module map grammar.
 You will typically not instantiate this type directly as `Parser` uses it under the hood.
-* **Generator** — Used to generate module map file contents from an abstract syntax tree (AST) representation.
+* [**Generator**](https://github.com/daltonclaybrook/Clangler/blob/main/Sources/Clangler/Generator.swift) — Used to generate module map file contents from an abstract syntax tree (AST) representation.
 This is the reverse of `Parser`.
-* **ModuleMapFile** — The root node in the module map AST.
+* [**ModuleMapFile**](https://github.com/daltonclaybrook/Clangler/blob/main/Sources/Clangler/ModuleMapFile.swift) — The root node in the module map AST.
 This represents a complete module map file as a collection of declarations.

 ## Installation

-In Xcode, you can add this package to your project by selecting File ➡ Swift Packages ➡ Add Package Dependency… Enter the Clangler GitHub URL and follow the prompts.
+In Xcode, you can add this package to your project by selecting File -> Swift Packages -> Add Package Dependency… Enter the Clangler GitHub URL and follow the prompts.

 If you use a Package.swift file instead, add the following line inside of your package dependencies array: